paranext/paranext/README.md

 ## Summary

-Paratext 10 Studio is an extensible Bible translation software.
-It combines [Platform.Bible](https://github.com/paranext/paranext-core) with [`paratext-bible-extensions`](https://github.com/paranext/paratext-bible-extensions) and [`paratext-bible-internal-extensions`](https://github.com/paranext/paratext-bible-internal-extensions) to create a ready-to-use Bible translation experience.
+Platform.Bible is an extensible Bible translation software.
+Its functionality is provided almost completely by extensions in order to be very powerful and flexible, giving developers the freedom to create and to share their desired Bible translation experience.

-This repository only contains build scripts for creating Paratext 10 Studio which is built on Platform.Bible.
+This repository only contains build scripts for creating a white-label application built on Platform.Bible.
 It does not contain the code for Platform.Bible or any extensions.
 Please see [`paranext-core`](https://github.com/paranext/paranext-core) if you are looking to develop extensions on Platform.Bible.

+Note: Platform.Bible and its official releases are at [`paranext-core`](https://github.com/paranext/paranext-core).
+As this repository is currently configured, running these build scripts just creates a Platform.Bible application with the wrong version number and some additional sample extensions bundled in.
+You must fork this repository and configure it to your needs in order for it to do something useful.

 ## Users

 This software is not yet ready for users.
 We'll update here with where you can install it when it is ready.

+If you would still like to try Platform.Bible, you can [download early releases here on GitHub](https://github.com/paranext/paranext-core/releases).

 ### Linux Users